-Students interested in joining the lab should send a letter of interest to Dr. Thornton (firstname.lastname@example.org), outlining your research interests and goals.
+Students interested in joining the lab should send a letter of interest to Dr. Thornton (firstname.lastname@example.org), outlining your research interests and goals, and how they fit within the type of work that is conducted in this lab.
 Please also include a CV with relevant information (e.g., GPA/GRE scores).

 Meghan is using newly developed field and statistical techniques to assess mule and white-tailed deer density and habitat use in Colville National Forest (northeastern Washington) using camera traps.
 Results from this work will be used to inform forest management practices in Colville National Forest, develop large-scale/long-term monitoring techniques for deer in heavily forested environments, and test hypotheses regarding niche segregation of mule and white-tailed deer.